eShopWorld/cli-tools/README.md

 ```

 Note that due to financial implications, there will not be a kusto cluster per subscription.
 Instead, single cluster is reserved for non-PROD databases and another cluster reserved for PROD.
 Non-PROD cluster will host multiple databases per domain and environment e.g. tooling-ci, tooling-sand.

+#### Security key rotation process

+For selected supported services - i.e. SB, Cosmos and Redis - the az scan verbs -including the 'all' scope - support key rotation.
+Use the -2 (or --switchToSecondaryKey) switch to use secondary key instead of primary.

 #### Testing strategy